 The True Self is Larger than its Parts

-In addition to the collection of personality parts that make up our psyches, each and every one of us has a solid and unchanging Authentic Self.
+In addition to the collection of personality parts that make up our human personality, each and every one of us has a solid and unchanging Authentic Self.
 This is the wholeness that we are born with and the wholeness that we will return to when we die.
 The Authentic Self has all of the potential to be a good leader/parent to your internal system of psychological parts.

 A beautiful and most relieving truth is that the inner parts of our personality are not inherently bad or dangerous - they are just distorted and have been protecting our authenticity in ingenious ways.
 Our inner personality parts organize themselves to protect our Authentic Self at all costs.
 If the parts of your personality can come to trust your Authentic Self - you can experience an integrated life of harmony, creativity, and profound self-compassion.